 Lewis mentions that God has selected only a few different metaphors to describe our relationship with Him.
 God is our Father (that is, if we have a relationship with Jesus)--and we are His beloved children.

 Abraham was called "the friend of God," but otherwise this expression is not found in the Old Testament.
 At the Last Supper Jesus elevated his eleven disciples from "servants" to "friends."
 (John 15:13)

+The relationship between God the Father and God the Son is frequently referenced throughout the New Testament.
 But the most common metaphor for our relationship with God is that of husband and wife--Bridegroom and Bride.
-(5)

 Throughout the Old Testament the nation of Israel is described as the wife of Jehovah.
 The marriage contract between God and Israel was drawn up at Mt.
 Sinai, but after hundreds years of spiritual adultery God was forced to divorce his wife under the terms of the Old Covenant.
 Heartbroken, God found a way to take His wife back, remarry her, and restore her fully under the New Covenant (Jeremiah 31:31ff).
 Dr. Arnold Fruchtenbaum discusses this:

 "There is a totally different picture in the Scriptures regarding the Church.
 What God has to say about the Church and her relationship as the Bride of the Messiah is radically different from what has been said regarding Israel as the Wife of Jehovah.
 Again, this shows the necessity of maintaining these distinctions.